ptomato/sandbox/gjs-memory-leaks/spidermonkey-heaps.md

 others.

 This a brief overview of the structure of SpiderMonkey garbage collector heaps with some additional notes on GJS particulars.
-Heaps are first organized into two sections; the roots and the graph.
+This isn't an exhaustive article on garbage collection or SpiderMonkey internals, only a reasonably thorough description of what a heap file looks like and how that relates to JavaScript and GJS.
+There is a fairly thorough, and presumably up to date, description of how the SpiderMonkey garbage collector works in [gc/GC.cpp][gc-cpp].

-## Roots Section
+## The Roots Section

-The roots section contains a list of the top-level rooted objects and rooted objects and `WeakMap`'s (possibly also `WeakSet`'s).
+A garbage collector heap is divided into two parts, with the first being the roots section.
+Along with a list of the top-level rooted objects it also has a list of the [WeakMaps][weakmap]'s and [WeakSet][weakset]'s.

 ```
 # Roots.